diegocontinta/js-test-sharpmind/README.md

 ## What does the test do?

-It will create a server and it will be loading a webpage where is a DIV with size equal to 80% if viewport draggable child element inside, and then  cannot be dragged outside the parent div
+It will create a server and loading a webpage where there is a DIV with size equal to 80% if viewport draggable child element inside, and then cannot be dragged outside the parent div.

 ## Installation: